Logan-Pratico/gitPushBash/README.md

 Simple bash script to push projects to github.

 ## Getting Started
-STEP 1: Add this file to the directory of the project that you would like to push to GitHub.
-STEP 2: FIRST TIME USE ONLY* Run "git init ." in the same directory that you place this file.
+STEP 1: Add this file to the directory of the project that you would like to push to GitHub.\n STEP 2: FIRST TIME USE ONLY* Run "git init ." in the same directory that you place this file.\n

 ## Running the Program